OlatunjiLanre/Exploratory-Analysis-of-Customer-Segmentation-RFM-Analysis-/README.md

 #### What is **RFM** Analysis?
 RFM Analysis stands for Recency, Frequency and Monetary.
 It is an indexing technique that uses past purchase behaviour to segment customers.

 An RFM report is a way of segmenting customers using three metrics;

--Recency (How long ago was the customer’s last purchase).
+Recency (How long ago was the customer’s last purchase).
 -Frequency (How often the customers purchase from us).
 -Monetary Value (How much a customer spends).